 - Individuals younger than 50

-- Can I take possession of my precious metals after investing?
+- Can I take personal possession of the precious metals held by my IRA?

 - How do I make a contribution?
 How often can I contribute?